The Centre for Contemporary History Potsdam

-The Centre for Contemporary History (Zentrum für Zeithistorische Forschung – ZZF) is a research institute für German and European contemporary history in the twentieth century and its impact on the present.
+The Leibniz Centre for Contemporary History (Leibniz-Zentrum für Zeithistorische Forschung – ZZF) is a research institute for German and European contemporary history in the 20th century and its impact on the present.
 As a member of the Leibniz Association, its basic endowment is funded half by the federal government and half by the states.
-Added to this external funding acquired by the institute or research projects.
+Additional funding is obtained by the institute and its research projects.

-The ZZF works with numerous universities and other research institutes in Germany and abroad, and has an international visiting-scholar program.
+The ZZF collaborates with numerous universities and other research institutes in Germany and abroad, and has an international visiting-scholar program.
 It is linked to the University of Potsdam and Humboldt University in Berlin by joint professorships, and cooperates with a range of other institutes of higher learning in research, teaching and training a new generation of scholars.

 - Communism and Society,